 Han-luen Kantzer Komline

-Assistant Professor of Church History and Theology
+Associate Professor of Church History and Theology

 Han-luen Kantzer Komline joined the faculty at Western Theological Seminary in 2014.
 Her research focuses on early Christian theology, especially the thought of Augustine, and has been published in Revue d’études augustiniennes et patristiques, Modern Theology, Studia Patristica, and Augustinian Studies, among other journals.
 Her first book is Augustine on the Will: A Theological Account and her current major project is about the transformation of early Christian attitudes toward “new” and “old.”
 She serves on the steering committee of the Development of Early Christian Theology section of the Society for Biblical Literature, on the board of the Foundation for Theological Education in Southeast Asia, and as an elder in her local congregation, Pillar Church.
 She is ordained in the Reformed Church in America.